 I LOVED a good Italian sub as a little girl.
 The combination of the salty salami, smokey provolone, and sweet peppers said, “deliciousness”!
 This grain free Italian sub pinwheel recipe is my rendition of this tasty memory.
-Great for lunch, great for kids, great for parties.
+Great for lunch, one of my favorite fun summer recipes for kids, and great for parties.

 There’s not much bread to be found in our home, but grain-free tortillas do just the trick to hold in these flavorful ingredients.
 You could certainly follow this same recipe using a flour tortilla, or any others of your choice, but we love Siete Foods tortillas for our primal lifestyle and wrap needs.